 It hasn’t been ‘plane’ sailing for Ryanair.
 The low-cost carrier has experienced some turbulence recently.
 With some 700,000 passengers having their flights cancelled.
 The root of staff shortage – that only affected Ryanair – was reportedly due to annual holidays and Flight Time Limitations.

 However, rumours that both pilots and crew were planning strikes, paints an entirely different picture.
 It is, therefore, not surprising that many have questioned O’Leary’s ability to steer the company in the right direction.

 High Levels of Staff Frustration

-We have recently seen the consequences of escalating problems with the end of Monarch airlines earlier last month; the risk Ryanair encounters from ignoring such monumental issues within their business structure could see the organisation crashing in the foreseeable future.
+Pansensic have observed the unsightly consequences of escalating problems within airlines.
+What’s more, the risk Ryanair encounters from ignoring issues within their business structure could see the organisation crashing fast.

 Qualitative Feedback Analysis

 The numbers highlight fundamental problems within the structure of the business.
 Yet you would have thought that O’Leary’s background, (BA in Economic and Social Studies) would make him hard-wired to crunch the numbers and solve the issues his company face.
 Or at least stop them before they escalate into a crisis.